-Speed vs Torque Applications for Drills and Impact Drivers
+Speed vs Torque in Cordless Drills

 Whether using a standard twist bit, spade bit, or even a hole saw, the smooth power transfer makes for cleaner holes than you get with the “violence” of an impact driver.
-The one exception comes when you want consistent or smooth speed with fasteners not prone to stripping.
-In this case, a drill delivers faster driving speeds at the expense of “reactive torque”.
+You can absolutely add hex shank drill bits to an impact driver and get the job done.
+A drill just tends to do it more smoothly and consistently.

 What is Reactive Torque?

 An impact driver excels at driving fasteners.
-This is largely thanks to higher torque and a hammer/anvil mechanism that delivers consistent driving speeds.
-It does so without the reactionary torque to your wrist while driving—even with heavy-duty fastening tasks.
+This is largely thanks to producing higher torque and the presence of a hammer/anvil mechanism.
+This delivers consistent driving speeds.
+It also does this without the reactionary torque to your wrist while driving (see above).
+This h9lds true even with heavy-duty fastening tasks.

 Speed vs Torque and Brushless Motors

 At first, multiple speed drills and impact drivers both changed gears using a mechanical switch on top of the tool.
-Brushless motors introduced electronics necessary for the motor, so manufacturers started adding electronic mode controls as well.
-Now, we see drills continuing to use the standard mode switch while impact drivers use electronic mode buttons.
-These are typically located either above the battery or on the top of the tool.
+Brushless motors introduced electronics necessary for the motor.
+Consequently, manufacturers began adding electronic mode controls—because now they could.

 When you switch modes, different things happen depending on which tool you’re using.
 Arguably, the impact driver is easier to follow.
 As you go from lower to higher speeds, both the speed of rotation (RPMs) and torque (in-lbs) increase.
 The higher the Mode, the faster and more powerful the result.
 You typically find Pros using lower modes for small finish carpentry screws and switching to higher modes for driving construction fasteners.

-With drills, however, speed and torque are reversed.
+With drills, speed and torque are reversed.
 In Low speed (or Mode 1), the drill can deliver every possible inch-pound of torque.
 High speed delivers more RPMs but drops the available torque.
-You may find that you can drive screws in High speed, but have to switch to Low for tougher jobs.
+You may find that you can drive screws at High speed, but have to switch to Low for tougher jobs.
 That may include using a large ship auger bit or even drilling with larger hole saws.

-Why the difference?
+Why the Difference?

 An impact driver gives you access to more power as you go from Low to High speed.
 A drill gives you access to most of its power in both modes.
 However, in order to transfer more torque when needed, it takes that power away from the rotation speed.
 When speed is more critical, you can opt for the higher RPM mode and the tradeoff of a reduction in torque.